jes-sherborne/secret-server/docs/config-file-reference.md

 ## Storage services

-Secret Server can either store its encrypted data in the file system or in an AWS S3 bucket
+Secret Server stores its encrypted data in the filesystem or an AWS S3 bucket

 ### File system